-- Any cancers can spread to your spinal bones.
-However, those most likely to include breast cancer, lung cancer, prostate cancer, lymphoma and myeloma.
+• Any cancers can spread to your spinal bones, but the most likely ones are breast cancer, lung cancer, prostate cancer, lymphoma and myeloma.

-- Warning signs and symptoms of malignant SCC are important to look out for when you have cancer.
-These include severe or gradual back pain, back pain that spreads down your legs or arms and back pain that disturbs your sleep.
+• Warning signs include severe or gradual back pain, back pain that spreads down your legs or arms and back pain that disturbs your sleep.

 Your spinal cord is a bundle of nerves that carry messages from your brain to your arms, body and legs.
 Malignant SCC occurs when cancers spread to your spinal bones and exert pressure on your spinal cord and the nerves around it.
 The pressure can cause damage to your nerves and can cause symptoms such as pain, numbness or weakness.
 This is an emergency and you need to seek urgent medical attention as it can cause permanent irreversible damage to your nerves.